 The high score tables reset at around 12:10 AM NST on the 1st of each month; the first day is the easiest to get a trophy, especially in luck/chance games and games with a maximum possible score.
 (We say "around" because it isn't timed to the second; it can be a few seconds early or late.
 Thanks to mcneillyf for this tip!)

-Besides Flash games, there is also another way to compete with players on the site to win trophies.
+Besides high score tables, there is also another way to compete with players on the site to win trophies.
 These come in the form of monthly tournaments where you'll have to face off against of a variety of different players.
 This will require quite a bit of dedication over the course of a month (or more, if you don't win the first time).
 There are only three games that participate in these kinds of monthly tournaments: Armada, Geos, and Kacheekers.

 There are a number of different contests on Neopets that require either artistic talent, smarts, or good perception.
 They each have their own trophy and you can get multiples of each trophy.
 (This would show up as a x2, x3, etc on your profile.)
 A few of these contests include the Neopian Times, Art Gallery, Poetry Contest, Storytelling Contest, and the Lenny Conundrum.

 Site Event Trophies

-A few other trophies are obtainable through Neopets' site events.
+A few other trophies are obtainable through Neopets site events.
 These commonly take place annually (as distinct from plots, which only happen once) and the trophy designs are often similar from year to year.
 You can earn a different trophy for each site event each year, and your stats from that event can pop-up when you click on the trophy in your profile.
-Notable site events include the Altador Cup, the Games Master Challenge and the Daily Dare.
+Notable site events include the Altador Cup, the Games Master Challenge/Daily Dare, and the Charity Corner.